 Ingels is also behind the pompously named technology village project (70 hectares, less than a square kilometer) Woven city and announced by Toyota in January 2020.
 There too autonomous vehicles, home automation and robotics for all citizens (employees of the Japanese company).

-Future city: the "higher purpose" is another
+Future city: the "highest purpose" is another

 In some of these scenarios, despite all the bluster about a sustainable future and fairer societies, the shortages are gigantic, especially the water shortages.
 A circumstance that qualifies many of these future city projects as waste paper.
 Or it shows widespread certainty on the part of tech billionaires of overcoming problems that seem insurmountable.